 Examining the Cleveland Browns' roster:

-Another deep group with a lot of talent.
-Coaches should be able to keep fresh linemen on the field, and keep active linemen playing.
+A deep group with a lot of talent.
+Coaches should be able to keep fresh linemen on the field and keep active linemen playing.

 No need to change anything here from last season, as all were strong and dependable contributors.